I would remember well the Okonomiyaki in Hiroshima after visiting there.

-The name okonomiyaki basically means “as you like it on the grill”, and it is a very popular street food dish.
+The name okonomiyaki basically means “as you like it on the grill”, and it is a very popular street food dish and also inside big food courts.

-It’s regarded as Japanese soul food and is delicious.
+It’s regarded as a Japanese soul food and it’s delicious.

 Okonomiyaki in Hiroshima